Tell Me That You Love Me (TV series)

 Tell Me That You Love Me is a South Korean television series based on the 1995 Japanese TV series Aishiteiru to Itte Kure, and starring Jung Woo-sung and Shin Hyun-been.
 It is an original drama of Genie TV, and available for streaming on its platform, and on Disney+ in selected regions.
 It also aired on ENA from November 27, 2023 to January 16, 2024, every Monday and Tuesday at 21:00 (KST).

 Synopsis

-The series is about the romance between a hearing-impaired painter who is used to express his emotions through drawings rather than words, and an aspiring actress who expresses her feelings with her voice.
+The series is about the romance between a hard-of-hearing painter who is used to express his emotions through drawings rather than words, and an aspiring actress who expresses her feelings with her voice.